curtisburke-eng/InventorySystem_LocalJsServer-ReactClient/README.md

-# KEEL_ShopMaster
+# KEEL_Inventory
-For use on KEEL Machine Shop Hub Computer
+For use on tracking on-hand and on-order KEEL product Inventory.